What Are the Differences between Different Kinds of Stones?

 Of course, cooking produces two dangerous things in high volumes: heat and bacteria.
 This heat can damage countertops that are susceptible to heat damage, and these bacteria can become infused into some countertop materials, causing illness over time.

 To avoid these issues, have your countertops replaced with granite.
-A beautiful and durable option, granite marks out its niche as the premiere stone for kitchen countertops with its high heat tolerance and ability to keep bacteria from entering into it (especially with a sealing).
+A beautiful and durable option, granite marks out its niche as the premier stone for kitchen countertops with its high heat tolerance and ability to keep bacteria from entering it (especially with a sealing).